wguo91/geolocation/README.md

 * You must refactor this project using the Backbone.js framework.
 * Make sure to keep the existing functionality up and fix any bugs you might run into.
 * It is expected that you use a template engine, such as Handlebars.
 * It is expected that you cover at least 80%+ of your code with JS testing.
-You can pick a framework of your preference like Jasmine, Chai, Mocha, QUnit.
+You can pick a framework of your preference like Jasmine, Mocha/Chai, QUnit.
-* We also recommend that you use a presentation framework such as Twitter Bootstrap or Zurb Foundation.
+* We suggest that you use a responsive presentation framework such as Twitter Bootstrap or Zurb Foundation.

 ### Technical Details ###
 You should receive a JSON response from http://ip-api.com/json/:host similar to: